jrhcodes/2023-08-BAE-FS.MarsRoverV1/README.md

 - routes could be optimised in terms of time taken or fuel usage
 - extensions to the route finding could add the ability to give each vehicle multiple waypoints, which they must visit to complete their mission
 - if orders such as take photo or collect sample were added to vehicle capabilities, orders at the various waypoints could be specified - e.g. collect a sample at 2,3
+## Multistage Missions
+Allow a mission to be extended with a MultiStage mission class:
+- used to maintain and collect together multiple MarsMission objects, each of which would be a stage in a larger mission.
+- data input for the initial mission stage would be the same as currently but other missions would not include starting positions for extant rovers
+- allow rovers to be added or removed from the surface at each stage

 # Acknowledgements
 I'd like to thank Tech Returners for their assistance on the course and especially Simon Morgan and Chris Ward, course tutors for the Java section of the course.